Leon Kalustian: Final years

+During the final portion of the 1980s, the aging writer was socializing with Condurățeanu, to whom he confessed his dream of seeing Ceaușescu pilloried in Piața Romană.
+Condurățeanu also took him on daily visits to the Flacăra offices—so that Kalustian could still smell the print, claiming that he would die without this stimulus; Kalustian was also frequenting dining with actress Elvira Godeanu, but would embarrass her by falling asleep on her sofa.
 In October 1989, his health increasingly deteriorating, Kalustian returned to Focșani, where his two sisters cared for him until his death the following January.
 He was buried in the local Armenian cemetery, the service officiated by Zareh Baronian, who had reportedly assisted Kalustian during his final days.
-One month before his death, the communism was toppled in Romania.
+One month before his death, the communism was toppled in Romania—Condurățeanu had visited him to inform him of Ceaușescu's trial and execution, but had found him to be "enveloped in total indifference."

+Legacy

 An obituary was penned by Paul Lăzărescu in the first post-revolutionary issue of Dreptatea, organ of the revived Christian Democratic National Peasants' Party.
 It celebrated Kalustian, a man of "unrelenting verve", for "never abdicat[ing], not for one moment, from the principles he espoused", and announced that he had been just been admitted into the Writers' Union.
+As Voinescu writes, his death had occurred just before Kalustian could have caught glimpse of post-revolutionary journalism, which had gone into terminal decline—a "second death".
 Arachelian, who published his own Simple note column in Datina magazine, credits Kalustian as the main source of information for his interwar-themed novel—the 1999 Noaptea bastarzilor.
 As he notes, that writing, along with the complementary novel Cartea regelui romantic și a fiilor fără de țară, is all that endures from the Kalustian–Arachelian conversations, in which the latter was tying to persuade the former into dictating a "subjective history" of Carol's reign.

 Kalustian's own Facsimile was republished, in 2000, by Editura Ararat.
 His memory was invoked by his former friends and colleagues.
 His centennial in October 2008 was celebrated by Focșani officials, including Angel Tîlvăr, and the Union of Armenians of Romania, with the participation of Arachelian, Baronian, and Varujan Pambuccian; Ionuț Ladea completed a bust of Kalustian, but not in time to be unveiled for that ceremony.
-In 2013, Traian Dobrinescu made Kalustian, Carandino and Coposu characters in his novel, Cei morți înainte de moarte ("Those Who Died before Death Itself").
+In 2013, Traian Dobrinescu made Kalustian, Carandino and Coposu characters in his novel, Cei morți înainte de moarte ("Men Who Died before Dying").
 In January 2015, during ceremonies marking 25 years since Kalustian's death, a Kalustian Documentary Fund was established at Vrancea County Library.